WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 - Elite Displays for XI Construct, Mithrix.
 - Fuel Array Display for Engineer Turrets.

+Fixes some monsters not slowly appearing their spawn animation:
+- Child, Parent
+- Lesser, Greater, Lunar Wisp
+- Void Reaver, Devestator, Voidling
+- Engineer Turret, Walker
+- Vagrant
+- XI has more issues and still looks bugged

+Defense Nuclease Alpha Constructs no longer being Gold.

+Gilded Elite corpses no longer look like blazing elite corpses.

 Mercurias Rachis visual radius not matching the actual buff radius.

-Deskplant Visual being oddly small.
+Deskplant Visual being made too small after being too big.

 Railgunners Scope being more opaque than in the past

-Defense Nuclease Alpha Constructs no longer being Gold.

-Bazaar Diorama being empty.\
-Sulfur Pools Diorama having a Abyssal Depths base.\
-Void Locust Diorama being too zomed in.\
 Void Command Essence not having particles.\
 Deep Void Signals Beam being flat.

-Devoted Lemurians being in the log instead of normal.

-Stone Titan pinging the particles instead of the body.
+Stone Titan pinging the particles instead of the body.\
+Mithrix Hammer/Nothing pinging instead of the body.

 Lunar Exploder not having a subtitleToken.